-7.6 LS Mirror Replacement
+LS Mirror Replacement

 LS mirrors for data volumes have been deprecated since ONTAP 9.1.
 FlexCache can be a replacement for the ability of data LS mirrors to spread reads across multiple disks and nodes in a cluster.
-This functionality can alleviate performance issues when there are hot volumes, hot directories, hot files, or hot disks by spreading the workload across additional backend disks.
-To properly configure Linux clients to take advantage of this benefit is through the Linux automounter, or AutoFS.
+Spreading the load across multiple disks and nodes in a cluster can alleviate a hot-volume, hot file, hot directory or increase the load balancing of the data.
+The only way to make this feature available to clients is through automounter.